unicode-org/icu/docs/userguide/dev/codingguidelines.md

 Do not mix test, tool, and runtime code in the same file.
-If you need some access to private or package methods or data, provide public accessors for them and mark them @internal.
-Test code should be placed in com.ibm.icu.dev.test package, and tools (e.g., code that generates data, source code, or computes constants) in com.ibm.icu.dev.tool package.
+If you need some access to private or package methods or data, provide public accessors for them and mark them `@internal`.
+Test code should be placed in `com.ibm.icu.dev.test` package, and tools (e.g., code that generates data, source code, or computes constants) in `com.ibm.icu.dev.tool` package.
 Occasionally for very simple cases you can leave a few lines of tool code in the main source and comment it out, but maintenance is easier if you just comment the location of the tools in the source and put the actual code elsewhere.